laytan/tailwind-sorter.nvim/README.md

 Sorts your tailwind classes, just like [prettier-plugin-tailwindcss](https://github.com/tailwindlabs/prettier-plugin-tailwindcss).

-The plugin currently works in the treesitter parsers `html_tags` and `jsx`, and is very easy to extend (see below).
-This means it should work in any language that extends/injects html or jsx.
+The plugin integrates with Treesitter to find classes.
+This means it can work in any language and is easy to extend to new file types.

 ## Features